Last updated January 2021

 These functions and activities include:

-- delivery of services to Wellways program participants
+- delivery of services to Wellways program participants; and

-- coordination of engagement activities relating to membership, volunteering, fundraising, community education and advocacy
+- coordination of engagement activities relating to membership, volunteering, fundraising, community education and advocacy; and

-- maintaining registers, such as contact lists for advocacy campaigns
+- maintaining registers, such as contact lists for advocacy campaigns; and

 - communicating with the public, stakeholders and the media including through websites and social media.